Windows 10/8/7 System Restore Points Not Working

 Part 2.
 Restore the system

-SAfter you back up the system, you can refer to the detailed guide to restore the system from its restore points or follow the simple guide below to get things done.
+After backing up the system, you can restore it from its restore points using the detailed guide or follow the simple steps below to get things done.

 Related Articles